January 17, 18, & 19

 Diamond Parking Garage: Located between 4th and 5th Avenue, on K Street across from the Hotel Captain Cook.
 Diamond Parking has offered a discounted daily rate of $20 per day.

-To obtain this discounted rate, pull up to the garage entrance(s) on 4th or 5th Ave., take the parking ticket from the gated entrance, park your car in the garage, and come inside the Hotel Captain Cook to the NEA-Alaska Fall Event registration table to receive your discount coupon and further information.
+To obtain this discounted rate, pull up to the garage entrance(s) on 4th or 5th Ave., take the parking ticket from the gated entrance, park your car in the garage, and come inside the Hotel Captain Cook to the Steering & Rules registration area to receive your discount coupon and further information.
+Garage has limited capacity, available on a first come, first served basis.

 Passes can be purchased daily, or up to 3 days at one time (Thursday through Saturday).
 Be sure to keep your pass visible at all times as this provides in & out access to the lot and parking in any numbered space.

-If you have questions during DA, please see Susie Smythe.
+If you have questions during the conference, please see Susie Smythe.

 Wi-Fi: Free high-speed throughout hotel.